jg-digital-media/jgdm_jobs_pathway/readme.md

 +  As of `13-10-2025`, I decided to take steps to switch the development of this app from Rails to WordPress.
 The learning curve was simply too steep owing to my lack of experience with Rails and the nature of the app.
 I am far more comfortable and experienced with WordPress.
 There's also the fact that a lot of the things I need for the app (authentication, authorisation, database management) are already built into WordPress.
 And I'd rather get (something) working with this app than not do it at all.
 I have another project in mind for Rails, which I might touch on in the future.
 So I'm not giving up on Rails, but for now, I'm implementing changes to this repository.

 + I spent some time today sorting out the repository, local location and server and getting WordPress installed.
 Development on the app can now begin again in earnest. `20-10-2025`

+### 2.0.1

++ This week i'm working on finising the app.
+Again the scale of what I'm trying to build was slowly beginning to dawn on me.
+But I am on much more solig ground with WordPress.
+Here's a summary of where I'm up to now.

++ I have enqueued styles and scripts ito the app so the app looks like it does in the prototype even if it is not yet working like it does in the prototype.

++ I have added Custom Post Type to the app - the thing that drives the app.

++ I havent yet customised the login and logout features.

++ Have verified that the random motivation messages with `jt_random_motivation()` method are working. `27-10-2025`

 ## User Flows